By Gina Tonic

 Although your photos are often the first thing a person sees on dating apps, the bio is more important than ever.
 As Panchal puts it: “Your profile isn't just about looking attractive, it’s to help get to know you and start a conversation.”

-With more and more apps requiring a full profile filled in - like the Hinge question and answer [link] system - personality is more important than ever.
+With more and more apps requiring a full profile filled in - like the best Hinge answers and questions system - personality is more important than ever.

 Christan Marashio, an online dating coach, says keeping your profile up to date with modern topics will help show others you’re using the app regularly.
 For now, she instructs: “Update all bios with your COVID dating style (virtual dates only, social distance dating with masks, etc.) This will demonstrate you've been active on the app recently.”
 She continues: “It will also help set appropriate expectations so you don't get stuck in a texting vortex with someone who has no intention of ever meeting you.”